-Clockwise is a rapid-fire discussion of current technology issues hosted by Jason Snell and Dan Moren and featuring two special guests each week.
+Clockwise is a rapid-fire discussion of current technology issues hosted by Dan Moren and Mikah Sargent and featuring two special guests each week.
 Four people, four topics--and because we're always watching the clock, no episode is longer than 30 minutes.

 This show broadcasts live.
 Check the schedule.